pregnancy and birth stories

 P: How did you feel when you found out you were pregnant?

-DT: I felt all the feels but mostly elated with a hint of disbelief!
+Dre Thomas: I felt all the feels, but mostly elated with a hint of disbelief!
 The news came at a moment in my life where I felt like I was a bit stagnant and needed something new and boy did I get it.

-P: What were you most excited about?
-Most fearful of?
+P: What were you most excited about and most fearful of?

 DT: I was most excited about having someone to do things with, like a new best friend.
 In that same breath, I was scared that I was in over my head and romanticizing everything.